 Good practice requires starting ground speed of 4.0-4.5km/hr.
 This is particularly important at the beginning of the season, when it usually takes a couple of days for drivers to get into the swing, and re-acquaint themselves with the vibrations and noises of the harvester unit.

-Lets make a few assumptions here, noting that they are based on my experience (in the Waipara Valley in Canterbury, the Awatere Valley in Marlborough and the Bannockburn-Bendigo-Lowburn-Alexandra-Clyde regions of Central Otago, and around Yea and Alexandra in the Yarra Valley, Melbourne).
+Lets make a few assumptions here, noting that they are based on my experience (in the Waipara Valley in Canterbury, the Awatere Valley in Marlborough and the Bannockburn-Bendigo-Lowburn-Alexandra-Clyde regions of Central Otago, and around Yea, Yarra Glen and Alexandra in the Yarra Valley, Melbourne).

-- Red varieties tend to be on vines with smaller canopies, picked mostly when the canopy is starting to shut down, or as in some instances non-existent, hence low MOG levels.
-Petioles are always an issue.
+- Red varieties can be on vines with smaller canopies, sometimes picked when the canopy is starting to shut down, or as in some instances non-existent, hence low MOG levels.
+Otherwise petioles are always an issue, Pinot 114 & 115 can be difficult whilst MV6 is much easier.
+Cabernet is also an easy pick, but Merlot can be challenging.

 - Varieties picked for champagne are usually early picks, resulting in slower ground speeds, higher settings and DECREASED shaker arm centres.